 Mike (AKA Jim, AKA Jim-Mike) has travelled alongside his eminently more talented wife, here and there.
 He has gotten a few lucky shots and has included some of those shots in a portfolio web page.
-The portfolio may not be up to date so be sure to look at the latest vacation pages for other images!

 In March of 2018 we took a photo tour of Southern Iceland with Jarrod Castaing and Luke Tscharke.
 The trip took us to various portions of Southern Iceland.